streamthoughts/jikkou/docs/content/en/docs/How-to Guides/Enforce-Policies.md

 ## 1. Write a policy

 A policy selects the resources it applies to and defines rules.
-Each rule's `expression` fails when it evaluates to `true`.
+Each rule's `expression` is a CEL assertion that must hold for the resource to be valid: the rule fails when the expression evaluates to `false` (the same convention as Kubernetes ValidatingAdmissionPolicy).
 The `failurePolicy` decides what happens on failure:

-* `FAIL` — abort the operation with an error.
+* `FAIL`: abort the operation with an error.
-* `FILTER` — silently drop the invalid resource(s) and continue.
+* `FILTER`: silently drop the invalid resource(s) and continue.
+* `CONTINUE`: report the violation but let the resource proceed.
+Useful to introduce a new rule in "warning mode" before making it blocking.

 _`file: policy-topics.yaml`_